Sogode-IaC/.github/profile/README.md

 Here's where we publish code to be used in our examples to teach about NetOps.

-See the main website for more information about Sogode: https://sogode.com/
+See our main website for more information about Sogode: https://sogode.com/